 Your Vacation Guide to Central Florida

 Central Florida was practically built with fun in mind, starting with the theme parks of Orlando, Kissimmee and Winter Haven.
-But that's just the tip of the sandbar; you can visit the rodeo in Arcadia, tube or paddle the aptly named Rainbow River in Dunellon, or discover the charms of eclectic Mount Dora.
+But that's just beginning; you can visit the rodeo in Arcadia, tube or paddle the aptly named Rainbow River in Dunellon, or discover the charms of eclectic Mount Dora.

 Local parks offer trail-walking and waters for fishing and boating.
 Lake Lotus and Lake Orienta are well visited, but the greatest activity encircles the lake at Cranes Roost Park.
 Follow the cobblestone paths, pausing at benches and shade trees.
 A floating stage and amphitheater host city events from concerts to art shows, and the surrounding Uptown Altamonte has a variety of hotels, spas, shops and restaurants.